DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 We updated the ‘Add organisation’ and the edit organisation flows to improve how the support team manages organisations.

-EXPLAIN WHY - ITT REFORM AND CHANGES TO PROVIDERS.
-BETTER ORGANISATION OF DATA.

 ## What we changed